Counterdiabatic Optimised Local Driving: 1D Ising Model

 To confirm this, we plot the maximum amplitudes of both the first- and second-order adiabatic gauge potentials in Fig.~\ref{fig:MaxAmp}, where Fig.~\ref{fig:MaxAmp}(a) shows the case of no optimisation and Fig.~\ref{fig:MaxAmp}(b) the case of applying COLD.
 We can see that without COLD the second-order $(\sigma^x_j\sigma^y_{j+1} + \sigma^y_j\sigma^x_{j+1})$ corrections to the LCD are far larger than the first-order, resulting in the small final state fidelities when only first-order LCD is implemented.
 In the case of COLD, this relationship reverses and the first-order LCD terms dominate the dynamics.
-These results are further evidence that the implementation of COLD through the minimisation of the second-order corrections discussed in Sec.~\ref{sec:TwoSpin} could be fruitful in more complex and/or larger systems, where the dynamics can not be calculated.
+This gives us some indication that one way to optimise the control pulse may be a minimisation of higher order LCD terms, which we explore further in Sec.~\ref{sec:minimisation}.

 We find that the results of BPO and COLD at short driving times are stable against increasing system size, as shown for $\tau = 10^{-2}J^{-1}$ in Fig.~\ref{fig:ScalingN}(a), with only a small decrease in final state fidelity for larger systems with COLD.
 Similarly, increasing the number of optimisation coefficients $N_k$ results in little improvement in the values obtained at short times for this example, as shown in Fig.~\ref{fig:ScalingN}(b).
 It is possible that in more complex systems, more optimisation coefficients will be needed to gain a larger advantage.
 We also note that by increasing the number of coefficients, we are increasing the complexity of the cost function landscape to be explored by the minimisation procedure, hence leading to slightly worse final fidelities This can mean that alternative approaches than the Powell minimisation used so far, \@e.g.~that of CRAB, could be better suited to probing the cost function for high $N_k$.
 We also note that this lack of improvement in the results is likely the consequence of the form of the control field given by Eq.~\eqref{eq:optimsable_1} rather than due to a failure of the optimiser in the face of a complex parameter space.
-We find that the parameter space is relatively smooth in the case of $N_k = 1,2,3$ and a better solution for this form of control field simply does not exist.
+We find that the parameter space is relatively smooth in the case of $N_k = 1,2,3$ and a better solution for this form of control field does not exist.

 We now consider the combined method of COLD-CRAB for this annealing example as shown in Fig.~\ref{fig:IsingUnconstrained}(b).
 We point out that with our application of CRAB in this scenario we are not enforcing $\betabb$ to be zero at the start and end of the dynamics, allowing for their to be a tuning of the $z$-field offset.
 This is consistent between CRAB and COLD-CRAB and therefore does not influence our comparison of the two.
 First, it is important to note that CRAB alone results in a overall speedup of the dynamics for a high final state fidelity $1-F\sim 10^{-3}$ at long time-scales.
 However, CRAB still suffers from getting stuck in the initial state at fast driving times and the final state fidelity again tends to zero.
 This is not the case for COLD-CRAB, which converges to large final state fidelities $1-F \sim 10^{-3}$ at short driving times $\tau \leq 10^{-1}J^{-1}$.
 Note that the difference between the convergence to final state fidelities are only marginally different between COLD and COLD-CRAB at longer times, but at short times COLD-CRAB performs a lot better.
 Further improvement could be gained by combining COLD with more advanced versions of CRAB or other optimal control methods.